code-rush/BattleshipGame/README.md

     - Parameters: user_a, user_b
     - Returns: GameForm with initial game state.
     - Description: Creates a new Game between two users `user_a` and `user_b`.

+ - **get_scores**
+    - Path: 'scores'
+    - Method: GET
+    - Parameters: None
+    - Returns: ScoreForms.
+    - Description: Returns all Scores in the database (unordered).

+ - **get_user_scores**
+    - Path: 'scores/user/{user_name}'
+    - Method: GET
+    - Parameters: user_name
+    - Returns: ScoreForms.
+    - Description: Returns all Scores recorded by the provided player (unordered).
+    Will raise a NotFoundException if the User does not exist.

  - **get_game**
     - Path: 'game/{urlsafe_game_key}'
     - Method: GET